TimoStoff/event_cnn_minimal/README.md

 ```
 For example:
 ```
-python inference.py --checkpoint_path pretrained/flow/flow_model.pth --device 0 --h5_file_path /tmp/h5_events/slider_depth.h5 --output_folder /tmp/flow --legacy --is_flow
+python inference.py --checkpoint_path pretrained/flow/flow_model.pth --device 0 --h5_file_path /tmp/h5_events/slider_depth.h5 --output_folder /tmp/flow --is_flow
 ```
 Flow is saved as both a png showing HSV color as slow vectors and as npy files.
 Should look something like this:
 ![Reconstruction](.readme/reonstruction.gif)
 ![Flow](.readme/flow.gif)
 ![Color](.readme/color.gif)

+We provide some of our more recent models for download.
+These models are prefixed with _update_ (ie: update\_flow\_model.pth).
-Note that the models reported on in the preprint ["How to Train Your Event Camera Neural Network](https://arxiv.org/abs/2003.09078) loaded the voxels in a slightly different way to more recent versions.
-Hence when running inference on those models, the `--legacy` flag is necessary.
-More recent models are denoted by the prefix `update_` and don't require this flag to be set.
+These models have not necessarily been quantitatively evaluated and are not necessarily better than the models reported on in the preprint ["How to Train Your Event Camera Neural Network](https://arxiv.org/abs/2003.09078).
-*The update models have not been quantitatively tested and are not necessarily better.*
+If you wish to run these models, the flag `--update` is necessary, as the voxels are formed in a slightly different way in the updated models.
+Again, the models from the paper are the ones *without* the prefix 'update'.

 ## Training code and dataset
-Training code and dataset will be released when this work is published.
+Training code will be released when this work is published.

 # Citations
 Please cite the following if you decide to use this code in an academic context: